 Border tribes soon began to descend from the Baltic region to harass the empire.
 His success as Emperor in overcoming these challenges is even more remarkable when paralleled with his troubled personal life, including persistent rumors about his wife’s infidelity.

-The influence of his mentors and family led Marcus to become a champion of the Stoic school of philosophy, which placed great emphasis on the power of the human mind as well as the unified community characterized by many parts working to benefit of the whole.
+The influence of his mentors and family led Marcus to become a champion of the Stoic school of philosophy, which placed great emphasis on the power of the human mind as well as the unified community characterized by many parts working to the benefit of the whole.

-While modern day philosophy is a largely academic discipline, schools in Roman times advocated a radically different way of life based on an assessment of the role humans play in the universe.
+While modern-day philosophy is a largely academic discipline, schools in Roman times advocated a radically different way of life-based on an assessment of the role humans play in the universe.
 As such, it is not surprising that Marcus was among the first to espouse radical ideas such free will for all citizens rather than for just the elites.

 Marcus believed that what you think in your mind governs what you believe and how you act while also shaping your perspective on the world, a view typical of the Stoic school.
 He saw mastery of his emotions as the gateway to a state of complete freedom and happiness.

-He wrote that all events in life, whether good or bad, should be handled through careful reasoning, with a sense of reason best gained through study of philosophy and reflection on experiences.
+He wrote that all events in life, whether good or bad, should be handled through careful reasoning, with a sense of reason best gained through the study of philosophy and reflection on experiences.
 Even so, he believed strongly that each individual was bound by a duty to work towards the good of the community.